 You may have a lot of questions during the first few days at home.
-Make sure you have phone numbers for people on the hospital team, as well as any home care agency involved with your family member's care.
+Make sure you have phone numbers for people on the rehab team as well as any home care agency involved with your family member's care.

 Make sure you know what to do for your family member's care.

 This includes knowing:

-- ▶ Are there any symptoms that you must report right away, such as fever, intense pain, or shortness of breath?
-If you notice these symptoms, who do you call, and what should you do? - Are there limits or restrictions on what your family member can do?
-For example, your family member might not be able to take a bath, lift heavy things, or walk up or down stairs. - ▶ Is it safe to leave your family member alone?
-If not, what should you do, for instance, when you need to go work?
+- ▶ Are there limits or restrictions on what your family member can do?
+For example, your family member may not be able to take a bath, lift heavy things, or walk up and down stairs. - ▶ Is it safe to leave your family member alone?
+If not, what should you do when, for instance, you need to go work? - Are there any symptoms that you must report right away (such as fever, intense pain, or shortness of breath)?
+If you notice these symptoms, who do you call, and what should you do?